 Notably, the deadline for bids is tomorrow at 5 p.m.

-Walsh Security, a firm operated by Chicago police officer Thomas Walsh, currently provides security services to the Special Service Area that includes Boystown's Halsted bar strip.
+Walsh Security, a firm operated by Chicago police officer Thomas Walsh, currently provides security services to the the Northalsted Business Alliance, which represents many establishments along Boystown's Halsted bar strip.

 Walsh Security is also under contract to provide armed guards to the Center on Halsted and a neighboring Whole Foods.